limijd/nvim-pro-kit/README.md

 # Add/update only specific plugins
 scripts/vendor_update.py --only telescope.nvim nvim-cmp --commit

-# Also remove any directories not listed in plugins-list.txt
+# Also remove any directories not listed in plugins-list.yaml
 scripts/vendor_update.py --prune --commit

 # Keep full upstream history instead of squashing (not recommended)